Beliavsky/Calc/README.md

 # Calc
-Interpreter in Fortran that can handle scalars and 1D arrays.
+Interpreter in Fortran that can handle scalars and 1D arrays, with plotting using gnuplot.
 Some code the interpreter accepts is

 ```
 ! ────────────────────────────────